13/01/16: This has now been edited and updated so as to make it a little more coherent, with a bit more detail a few less typos.

 For a few seconds nothing happened, but just as she was starting to assure herself that she was right, she wasn't this great wandmaker everyone had seemed to think she was, and that it really was a mistake... there was a click.

 She spent a few minutes coughing in the dust cloud while she tried to open her kitchen window, then finally looking through the charms book she'd bought in search of something to clear the air.
-Soon the air in her little kitchen was perfectly clear, and smelling faintly like the sea; fetching a glass, she poured herself a some water before sitting down to look through the box.
+Soon the air in her little kitchen was perfectly clear, and smelling faintly like the sea; fetching a glass, she poured herself a glass of water before sitting down to look through the box.

 She grabbed a hold of it and tucked it back in it's pocket; it seemed content to stay there this time.
 Rolling the tool pouch back up, she reached for the letter to see what Ollivander had to say.